 Rituals and Ceremony

-As we explore practices that soothe the psyche and nervous system, integrating Earth Magic rituals becomes a profound addition to this soulful journey.
-These practices have proven especially helpful for those who identify as an Empath, HSP, and a percentage of individuals affected with C-PTSD.
+As we explore practices that soothe the psyche and nervous system, intentional ritual can be a powerful addition to a self-care routine.
+These practices have proven especially helpful for those who identify as highly sensitive people (HSPs), empaths, and individuals navigating the effects of C-PTSD.

 2- Candle Lighting